LaurentOngaro/UEVaultManager/README.md

-  --tsv                 List asset in TSV format --json                List asset in JSON format --force-refresh       Force a refresh of all game metadata
+  --tsv                 List asset in TSV format --json                List asset in JSON format --force-refresh       Force a refresh of all game metadata -o, --output          The file name (with path) where the list should be written to

 Command: list-files